 \section{Conclusions}

-We considered a mean-field model for a binary mixture of nematogens and dipolar nanoparticles, with Maier--Saupe-like interactions and discrete orientations.
+We considered a mean-field model for a binary mixture of biaxial nematogens and dipolar nanoparticles, with Maier--Saupe-like interactions and discrete orientations, corresponding to the Zwanzig approximation.
 In addition to the anisotropic nematogen-nematogen and nematogen-nanoparticle interactions, we considered an isotropic interaction in the same spirit as the dilution problem discussed in Ref.~\cite{oropesa2022phase}.
 The Landau--de Gennes free-energy functional, the mean-field equations, and the position of many multicritical points (such as Landau points and simple critical points) were obtained exactly.

 In the absence of isotropic interactions, we presented the concentration-temperature phase diagrams for fixed values of the biaxiality parameter $\Delta$.
 In this case, we found a large number of different phase-diagram topologies and various multicritical points, depending on the value of the nematogen-nanoparticle coupling, $B$, with the possible appearance of two stable Landau points.
-Other multicritical points, such as critical-end or tricritical points, are present (see e.g. Figs.~\ref{fig:434} and \ref{fig:4411}).
+Other multicritical points, such as critical-end or tricritical points, are present; see e.g. Figs.~\ref{fig:434} and \ref{fig:4411}.

 We presented a detailed investigation in the limit of liquid-crystal-based suspensions (i.e. systems with a low concentration of nanoparticles).
-For rod-like nematogens ($\Delta=0$), our results are capable of reproducing changes in the clearing temperature, for which there are experimental results (see e.g. Refs.~\cite{lin2015phase} and~\cite{kurochkin2010nano}).
-Our results are also compatible with mean-field calculations for models with continuous degrees of freedom, based on spherical approximations (see Ref.~\cite{khokhlov1985theory}).
+For rod-like nematogens ($\Delta=0$), our results are capable of reproducing changes in the clearing temperature, for which there are experimental results; see e.g. Refs.~\cite{lin2015phase} and~\cite{kurochkin2010nano}.
+Our results are also compatible with mean-field calculations for models with continuous degrees of freedom, based on spherical approximations; see Ref.~\cite{khokhlov1985theory}.
 For intrinsically biaxial nematogens ($\Delta\ne0$), we studied the effects of the presence of nanoparticles on the uniaxial-biaxial second-order transition, showing that the corresponding temperature can either increase or decrease, depending on the value of $B$.
 We also showed that, again depending on the value of $B$, the isotropic-uniaxial first-order transition and the uniaxial-biaxial second-order transition lines may meet at a Landau multicritical point.

 Systems with $U\ne0$ were analyzed and showed to exhibit a great variety of multicritical points, depending on the character of the isotropic interaction, the biaxiality degree, and the strength of the anisotropic interaction between objects of different nature.
 The main effect of attractive isotropic interactions is to enlarge the low-temperature coexistence region between the nematic and the isotropic phases.